Infineon/arduino-xensiv-pas-gas-sensor/docs/hw-platforms.rst

 Supported Sensor Boards
 -----------------------

-This library supports almost all XENSIV™ PAS gas sensors family.
-This includes the mini boards, as well as the Shield2Go boards of the sensors.
+This library supports almost all XENSIV™ PAS Gas Sensors family.
+This includes the mini boards, wing boards as well as the Shield2Go boards of the sensors.
 Following you will see a list of boards which are supported by this library.

 XENSIV™ PAS CO2 Sensor Shield2Go